 Failure to observe this Anti-Bribery Policy may give rise to disciplinary action, including notice or dismissal, and may be reported to the relevant authorities.

 6 Compliance and monitoring

-Each partner and all relevant employees will receive relevant training concerning compliance with anti-corruption laws, regulations, or standard conducts relevant for Plesner's field of business.
+All partners and all relevant employees will receive relevant training on how to comply with legislation and anti-corruption rules and about common practices that are relevant to Plesner's line of business.